Posted 24 May 2020

 Clearly there’s a lot of uncertainty in the current situation around what’s happening in the UK and the rest of the world.
 Some countries have managed to control the impact of Coronavirus and limit the number of people contracting the virus as well as fatalities.
 Unfortunately, the UK is one of the worst affected areas and this can be attributed to a number of factors:

 Based on current projections, it is being suggested that we would expect the current restrictions to last for a period of 6 months.
 This is currently an estimate and this figure could change dramatically depending on how the next several phases of lockdown go.

 What’s happening to life insurance because of COVID-19?

-There’s been some key changes to how life insurance is being underwritten through the Coronavirus pandemic.
-Some of these include added limits to maximum levels of underwriting being accepted, maximum sum assured and maximum age.
+There have been some key changes to how life insurance is being underwritten through the Coronavirus pandemic.
+Some of these include added limits to maximum levels of underwriting being accepted, maximum sum assured, and maximum age.

 The main areas which have changed in the past couple of weeks are:

-- Age restrictions: Recent signs have shown that insurers are imposing further restrictions to the ages of people that they will consider for life insurance
+- Age restrictions: Recent signs have shown that insurers are imposing further restrictions on the ages of people that they will consider for life insurance

 Through this current crisis and ongoing pandemic, we’re seeing unprecedented limits being imposed on life insurance limits.
 We will continue to report on developments as they happen over the coming weeks and months.